Dardavy/Lottery_ticket_generator/README.md

-this is the appthat generate lottery ticket lucky numbers
+this is the app that generate lottery ticket lucky numbers